karpanai/karpanai-web/data/blog/2005/08/02/meanwhile-in-the-blogosphere.md

 Reminds me of the time a few friends and I went to a Subway in Orlando, late at night, exhausted.
 I was the first in line to order.

-> “I’ll have a footlong veggie, please”
+> “I'll have a footlong veggie, please”
 >
 > “We have no wheat bread.
 Okay?”
-Y’all, WE HAVE NO WHEAT BREAD IN THE STORE!”
+Y'all, WE HAVE NO WHEAT BREAD IN THE STORE!”
 >
 > “Ok.”
 >